ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Name: coap_group_pubsub_app

-Description: Profile for delegating client authentication and authorization for publishers and subscribers in a CoAP pub-sub setting scenario in a constrained environment.
+Description: Profile for delegating client authentication and authorization for publishers and subscribers in a CoAP pub/sub setting scenario in a constrained environment.

 CBOR Key: TBD